Football at the 2022 Asian Games: Group stage

-23 Men's national teams are divided into 6 groups.
-Groups A, B, C, E and F consists of 4 teams each, while Group D has 3 teams.
-Total 16 teams will qualify for the Knockout stage.
-Top 2 teams from each groups along with 4 best third-placed teams among all six groups to advance for the round of 16.
-The draw held on 27 July 2023 at Hangzhou, China. and were initially assigned to Group C, but they later withdrew from the tournament, leaving the group with only 2 teams left and a direct qualification to the next stage.
+The 23 men's national teams were divided into six groups.
+Groups A, B, C, E and F consist of 4 teams each, while Group D has 3 teams.
+16 teams will qualify for the Knockout stage, the top 2 teams from each group along with the four best third-placed teams to advance for the round of 16.
+The draw was held on 27 July 2023 in Hangzhou, China.

+and were initially assigned to Group C, but they both withdrew after the draw, leaving the group with only two teams and direct qualification to the next stage.